 In their chicken coop, you must provide an area where they can retreat to during inclement weather.
 It should stay dry during storms and block out wind on colder days.

-In addition to their chicken coop area, your Lavender Orpingtons should also have additional room to roam.
-Each chicken should have 10 to 12 square feet of space in their roaming area.
+In addition to their chicken coop area, your Orpingtons should also have additional room to roam.
+Each Lavender Orpington chicken should have 10 to 12 square feet of space in their roaming area.
 Since they can’t fly far, you don’t need anything taller than a three-foot fence to contain them.